-B. Individual Assessment - Students must be assessed on an individual basis.
+- B. Individual Assessment Students must be assessed on an individual basis.
 All oral interview and/or role play assessments must take place in participation with an assessor asking or answering the questions or playing a role.
-No "student to student" interaction is acceptable for assessment purposes.

-C. Revisions to COAAPS - Agencies may request revisions to pre-approved additional assessments with appropriate rationale.
+No "student to student" interaction is acceptable for assessment purposes. - C. Revisions to COAAPS Agencies may request revisions to pre-approved additional assessments with appropriate rationale.
 An agency should contact elcivics@casas.org to discuss.
-If approved, an agency may submit revisions into Option 2 on the EL Civics Web site.